bblastie/Bug-Bounty-Methodology/main-methodology.md

 - Gather IPs from Wildfire.py scan and run through ip2provider.py
     - ip-parser.py
     - Run Masscan
-    - TO DO: Add details from Jhaddix course
-    - TO DO: Figure out how to make use of Cloud Recon
 - Manually run cloud-enum
     - https://github.com/initstring/cloud_enum
 - AADInternals as Outsider